nikhilgarg26/drawing-app/README.md

 # Collaborative Drawing App

-- **Name**: GangDraw

-GangDraw is a Collaborative Drawing App built using the MERN (MongoDB, Express.js, React.js, Node.js) stack with real-time collaboration features enabled through Socket.IO.
+Collaborative Drawing App built using the MERN (MongoDB, Express.js, React.js, Node.js) stack with real-time collaboration features enabled through Socket.IO.
 It allows users to create, collaborate, and share whiteboards in real-time with other users.

 ## Features